jcocozza/super-transformer/README.md

 ### 🚀 Features

-- 🛠 **Parquet Parsing**: Seamless Parquet-to-Go struct transformation.
+- 🛠 **Parquet Parsing**: Seamless Parquet-to-JSON transformation.
 No more Parquet headaches!
+- 🛠 **Excel Parsing**: Seamless Excel-to-JSON transformation.
 - 🎛 **Flexible Transformation**: Handles different data formats & provides custom transformations.
 - 💨 **Fast and Efficient**: Optimized for performance with Go's concurrency model.
 - 🤖 **CLI Interface**: Use it right from your terminal with a snazzy command line interface.